Preparing for a River Trip

 Hazardous conditions may exist anywhere along the river.
 The movement of water has created an uneven limestone riverbed.
 This, combined with submerged boulders, often leads to leg injuries.
 This same limestone is very abrasive and will quickly wear a hole in a boat.

-Most major mishaps occur at the three rapids listed below, but expect to encounter other difficulties created by tight channels, shallow fast rapids, strong headwinds and river cane.
+Most major mishaps occur at the three rapids listed below, but expect to encounter other difficulties created by tight channels, shallow fast rapids, headwinds and river cane.
 Changing water levels will affect all river conditions.

 Game Warden Rock